-Articulation:
+Articulation

 Articulation agreements allow for a smooth transition between BRTC and other colleges without the loss or replication of credit hours.
-In association with other two-year and four-year colleges and universities in Arkansas, BRTC has entered into a number of articulation agreements that will assist students who want to transfer from one college to another.
-If you are planning to transfer to a four-year college or university, it is advisable to visit with their transfer office as soon as possible to help ensure a smooth transition.
-Students are also encouraged to speak with their academic advisor regarding these agreements.

-The following degrees have articulation agreements with the respective college/universities listed:
+In association with other two-year and four-year colleges and universities in Arkansas, BRTC has entered into a number of articulation agreements that will assist students in transferring from one college to another.

+Students planning to transfer to a four-year college or university are advised to visit with the four-year college or university's transfer office as soon as possible to help ensure a smooth transition.
+Students are also encouraged to speak with their program advisor regarding these agreements.
+The following degrees can be articulated with the following colleges/universities.

-Associate of Science in Agriculture:
+Associate of Science in Agriculture

-- Arkansas State University - Central Methodist University
+- Arkansas State University

+- Central Methodist University

+- Southern Arkansas University